Alex Trebek: Pancreatic cancer and death

 On October 4, 2019, in an interview with CTV's Chief Anchor and Senior Editor Lisa LaFlamme, Trebek said: "I'm not afraid of dying" and "I've lived a good life, a full life, and I'm nearing the end of that life...
 [I]f it happens, why should I be afraid [of] that?"
 In the same interview, Trebek noted that sores in his mouth, a side effect from the chemotherapy, were interfering with his ability to speak, noting that "there will come a point when they (fans and producers) will no longer be able to say, 'It's okay.'"
-On November 11, 2019, during the Final Jeopardy! round, a player named Dhruv Gaur's response stated, "What is We ♡ you, Alex!", which caused Trebek to become emotional.
-Hours later, #WeLoveYouAlex was trending on Twitter.
-In a December 2019 interview with ABC News, Trebek stated that he would begin looking at experimental treatments and chemotherapies and that despite periods of severe pain and depression, he was still in good enough physical condition to handle construction projects.
+In a December 2019 interview with ABC News, Trebek stated that he would begin looking at experimental treatments and chemotherapies, and that despite periods of severe pain and depression, he was still in good enough physical condition to handle construction projects.
 Trebek also stated that he had already prepared an on-air farewell statement before his cancer diagnosis.

-In March 2020, Trebek announced he had survived one year of cancer treatment (noting that his prognosis had given him only an 18% chance to survive that long) and that, though the chemotherapy treatments were often worse than the cancer symptoms themselves, he was confident that he would survive another year, saying that ending treatment would be a "betrayal" to his family, supporters, and to the God in whom he has faith.
+In March 2020, Trebek announced that he had survived one year of cancer treatment (noting that the one-year survival rate was 18%) and that, though the chemotherapy treatments were often worse than the cancer symptoms themselves, Trebek was confident that he would survive another year despite a 7% survival rate, saying that ending treatment would be a "betrayal" to his family, supporters, and to the God in whom he had faith along with the many prayers said on his behalf.
 As a precautionary measure, Jeopardy! initially taped episodes without a studio audience, as protection from the COVID-19 pandemic; Trebek, because of both his age and his condition, was particularly at risk of death from the particular variant of SARS-CoV-2 circulating.
 Soon afterward, production of the show was suspended altogether.
 The show resumed taping in August, in time for the season 37 premiere.